NIHBS Queen Rearing Group Scheme Aims and Objectives

 The aims of the groups are as below:-

-- To establish small groups who wish to learn the skills needed to carry out their own queen rearing proficiently.
+- To establish groups of 10 or more who wish to learn the skills needed to carry out their own queen-rearing proficiently.

 - Assist the groups by mentoring and tuition to achieve the same.